SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 I sit up on the couch and wrap the blanket around myself.

 I feel Pinkie get on the couch beside me.
-I turn my back to her so she can brush my hair.
+I turn my back to her so she can brush my mane.

 She starts to brush it as I hear her humming a tune.